 You need to call the above command from a directory which contains your converted

 In other words, it's currently not possible to convert and push an image with a single command - these need to be two separate steps.

 Once the image is pushed, the tool will output its hash, e.g.:

 Make sure to save that hash as you'll need it in the payload definition of your requestor agent.

-That's it - your image is now published on Golem Factory's image repository.
+That's it - your image is now published in Golem Factory's image repository.

-Important: if you use a newly-pushed image in your task, you'll need to give providers some additional time to pull those images before they'll be able to publish offers that are compatible with your demand.
+Important: The larger the images you use, the more time you'll need to give providers to pull those images before they'll be able to start your activities.

 In other words, you always need to include the time needed to pull an image in the task timeout (or service expiry time).
 That's especially important if you're using a newly-pushed image for the first time.